Last Updated on 14 January 2026 by Cycloscope

 for full-suspension MTB camping adventures

-Awesome and spacious, CamelBak has many straps to secure it to your body and it possesses a built-in back protector.
+Awesome and spacious, CamelBak has many straps to secure it to your body and a built-in back protector.
 The full-back Level II protector shields you against minor injuries and absorbs impact in a crash.
 The pack has lots of pockets too.
 It includes a 3-liter hydration pack as well.

 It fits great and looks even better.